Laf111/WiiUFtpServer/README.md

 - **connections failures and crashs**
 - extend supported clients list
 - file's dates (timestamps)
-- symlinks displayed in FTP client browser
-- symlinks resolution for the ones found in update and DLC content
 - **file injection (add rights on files uploaded)**
 - remove the one slot limitation on upload and unlock up to **8 simultaneous transfers (download/upload)**
 - **much more faster than the original**